 Discussions like this are very symbolic.
 Knowledge does not have a size that can be measured.
 It can at most be ranked partially: from a specific starting point it can grow.
 Information theory might be helpful when we accept that knowledge can be expressed in bits of information.
 This implies always an uncertainty.
 Prior knowledge however usually comes as certain.
 The expert cannot estimate how convinced he is that he is right.
 The medical doctor who tells us what to measure where, or what are clear examples of a disease cannot tell what the probability is that this is correct.
 Moreover, in daily life, we may be absolutely certain after a finite number of observations: we meet somebody and within a second we are sure it is our neighbor.
 This does not fit in an information theoretic approach.

 This is again an aspect of the struggle to learn from examples.
 Prior knowledge might be wrong, but is is the foundation for new knowledge.
 For the time being we solve this dilemma by converting existing knowledge into facts of where we are sure of and unknowns between them that have to be uncovered.
 In the so-called Bayesian approaches it is assumed that some prior probability for the unknowns are known, for sure (!?).
-The next step in any learning approach, Bayesian or not, is now to bring the known facts, the observations and the unknowns in the same framework, in some mathematical description is which they can be related.
+The next step in any learning approach, Bayesian or not, is now to bring the known facts, the observations and the unknowns in the same framework, in some mathematical description, by which they can be related.
 This is called representation.

 On the basis of the representation the observations can be related.
 The pattern recognition task is to generalize these relations to rules that should hold for new observations outside the set of the given ones.
 The entire process of representation and generalization is illustrated by the below figure.
 There are some real world objects.
 The given knowledge is that they come in two different, distinguishable classes, the red ones and the blue ones.
 It is also given that their size (area) and perimeter length are important for distinguishing them.
 Examples are given The rule to distinguish them is unknown.
 It should be found such that it can be applied to new observation for which the class is unknown and has to be estimated.